sarahciston/codingcare/_drafts/unraveling-vo.md

 ===

 A model is made to find patterns, just like I am.
-We stay alert to any unusual textures.
+We stay hyperalert to any unusual textures.

-A model aggregates uncertainties, holds itself together with preconceived notions.
-Information travels through and becomes correct.

-How many greens, blues, and purples go into making what will get classified as green?

 I don't learn like a machine.
 First I cry.
 Then I give up.
 I destroy myself and return with an impossible insistence.
 This is how to learn anything.
 It hurts.